 - As a lower division course transferable to a four-year college or university.

 Courses at Golden West College are numbered according to their basic purposes.
 However, categories listed below are general in nature, and the student is cautioned not to assume either that a course is better merely because its number falls into a particular group, or that its usefulness is limited to only one purpose.

 Courses numbered 001-099 were created to help students develop occupational skills, to give students what they need to know for employment, to provide basic skills, as well as to provide meaningful general electives courses in two-year Associate in Arts degree programs.

-Courses numbered 100-299 transfer to the state university and college system.
+Courses numbered 100-299 transfer to the state university and college system; 100-199 are usually first-year courses and 200-299 are usually second-year courses.
 Contact the Counseling Center for courses that transfer to the University of California and selected private institutions.